Tilak2203/Chicago_Air_Quality-Monitoring-v2/README.md

 ### Key Changes:

-- ✅ Added **Airflow ETL pipeline** for scheduled data ingestion and cleaning
+- Added **Airflow ETL pipeline** for scheduled data ingestion and cleaning
-- ✅ Introduced **MongoDB Atlas** as the primary database
+- **MongoDB Atlas** as the primary database
-- ✅ Added a **Python backend** to serve data and predictions through REST APIs
-- ✅ Implemented a **machine learning model (RandomForest)** for PM2.5 forecasting
+- Implemented a **machine learning model (RandomForest)** for PM2.5 forecasting
-- ✅ Rebuilt the frontend to use backend APIs instead of direct external calls
+- Rebuilt the frontend to use backend APIs instead of direct external calls
-- ✅ Centralized timestamp handling and preprocessing
+- Centralized timestamp handling and preprocessing
-- ✅ Organized the project into a **modular, production-style structure**
+- Organized the project into a **modular, production-style structure**

 ---